lnkn/blog/src/pages/Chocolate_Dipped_Thin_Oat_Cookies/index.md

 ---
 title: Chocolate Dipped Thin Oat Cookies description : These delicate wafer cookies are the perfect combination of salty and sweet.
 With crispy edges and a chewy center, these Chocolate Dipped Thin Oat Cookies are just what you need right now.
 Warning, it is hard not to have just one.
-date: '2019-02-01'
+date: '2019-02-20'
 image: ChocolateOat1.jpg
 lead: You are minutes away from cookie bliss.
 ---
 We are facing a huge snow storm in Seattle right now and they are calling it "Snowmageddon".
-So wwhile you are stuck inside staying warm I suggest baking these delicious Chocolate Dipped Thin Oat Cookies.
+So while you are stuck inside staying warm I suggest baking these delicious Chocolate Dipped Thin Oat Cookies.

 These are the perfect combination of salty and sweet.
 With crispy edges and a chewy center, these are some of the best delicate wafer oat cookies.
 Plus, they are so simple to make that you are just moments away from cookie bliss.